WakiliProjects/Data-Science-Projects/Fraud_Detection_Analysis/readme.md

+# 🕵️ Fraud Detection Analysis

-📌 Project Overview
+## 📌 Project Overview

-This project explores fraud detection using transactional data, with the aim of identifying behavioural patterns associated with fraudulent activity.
-The analysis focuses on understanding class imbalance, engineering meaningful features, and applying statistical modelling techniques to distinguish fraudulent from legitimate transactions.

-The workflow follows a structured data science process:
+This project explores fraud detection using transactional data, focusing on identifying behavioural patterns associated with fraudulent activity.
+The analysis follows a structured data science workflow, including data preprocessing, feature engineering, exploratory analysis, and classification modelling.

-- Data preprocessing and feature engineering (Python)

-- Exploratory data analysis and class imbalance assessment

-- Classification modelling (Logistic Regression & Decision Trees)

-- Interpretation of results

-- fraud-detection-analysis/
-│
-├── data/
-│   └── cleaned_data.csv
-│
-├── notebooks/
-│   └── fraud_detection_analysis.ipynb
-│
-├── README.md
+The objective is to demonstrate practical data analysis and modelling skills using real-world–inspired financial transaction data.

+---

-🧠 Dataset Description
+## 🧠 Dataset Overview

-The dataset consists of transaction-level financial records, including:
+The dataset contains transaction-level records, including:

-Transaction type
+- Transaction type

-Transaction amount
+- Transaction amount

-Sender and recipient account balances (before and after transactions)
+- Sender and recipient account balances (before and after transactions)

-Fraud labels indicating fraudulent activity
+- Fraud labels indicating fraudulent activity

-The data simulates real-world mobile money transactions and presents a highly imbalanced classification problem, where fraudulent transactions represent a small minority of observations.
+The dataset exhibits a strong class imbalance, with fraudulent transactions representing only a small proportion of total observations.

+---

-🔧 Data Preprocessing & Feature Engineering
+## 🔧 Data Preprocessing & Feature Engineering

-Data preprocessing was performed in Python to ensure data quality and analytical relevance.
+Data preprocessing was performed in **Python** to improve data quality and analytical reliability.
 The following steps were applied:

-✔ Data Cleaning

-Removed non-informative identifier variables (step, nameOrig, nameDest, isFlaggedFraud)

-Verified data types and missing values

-✔ Feature Engineering

-New variables were created to capture transactional behaviour:

-deltaOrig – change in the sender’s account balance

-deltaDest – change in the recipient’s account balance

-log_amount – logarithmic transformation of transaction amount to reduce skewness

-✔ Feature Selection

-Only variables relevant to fraud classification were retained:

-type

-log_amount

-deltaOrig

-deltaDest

-isFraud

-The cleaned dataset was then exported for modelling.

-📊 Exploratory Data Analysis

-Exploratory analysis revealed a strong class imbalance, with fraudulent transactions representing a small fraction of the dataset.
-Cross-tabulation of transaction type and fraud status showed that fraudulent activity occurs almost exclusively within TRANSFER and CASH_OUT transaction types.

-This insight guided model selection and feature focus during the modelling stage.

-🤖 Modelling Approach

-Two classification approaches were used:

-1. Logistic Regression

-Provides interpretable coefficients

-Suitable for understanding the impact of explanatory variables

-2. Decision Tree Classifier

-Captures non-linear relationships

-Handles interactions between features effectively

-These models were evaluated to compare predictive performance and interpretability.

-📈 Key Insights

-Fraud is highly concentrated in specific transaction types

-Balance change features are strong indicators of fraudulent behaviour

-Log-transforming transaction amounts improves model stability

-Class imbalance must be considered when evaluating performance

-🧰 Tools & Technologies
+- Removal of non-informative identifier variables
+- Creation of balance change features:
+  - `deltaOrig`: change in the sender’s account balance
+  - `deltaDest`: change in the recipient’s account balance
+- Logarithmic transformation of transaction amounts (`log_amount`) to reduce skewness
+- Selection of key variables relevant to fraud classification

+The cleaned dataset was then exported for further analysis.

+---

+## 📊 Exploratory Data Analysis

+Exploratory analysis was conducted to understand transaction patterns and class distribution.
+Results showed a strong class imbalance, with fraudulent transactions occurring primarily within **TRANSFER** and **CASH_OUT** transaction types.

+This insight informed the modelling approach and feature selection process.

+---

+## 🤖 Modelling Approach

+Two classification models were applied:

+- **Logistic Regression** – for interpretability and statistical inference
+- **Decision Tree Classifier** – to capture non-linear relationships and feature interactions

+Model performance was evaluated to assess predictive capability and interpretability.

+---

+## 🚀 Future Improvements

+Several enhancements could further improve the robustness and performance of this analysis:

+- Apply resampling techniques (e.g. SMOTE or undersampling) to address class imbalance
+- Evaluate additional machine learning models such as Random Forests or Gradient Boosting
+- Perform hyperparameter tuning to optimise model performance
+- Incorporate cross-validation for more reliable performance estimation
+- Explore feature importance and model explainability techniques (e.g. SHAP values)
+- Develop a simple deployment pipeline for real-time fraud prediction

+---

+## 🧰 Tools & Technologies

 - Python (Pandas, NumPy)

-- R (for modelling and statistical evaluation)
+- R (statistical modelling and evaluation)
 - Jupyter Notebook
 - R Markdown
 - GitHub

-📌 Future Improvements

-Address class imbalance using resampling techniques (e.g., SMOTE)

-Compare additional machine learning models (Random Forest, XGBoost)

-Perform model evaluation using ROC-AUC and precision-recall metrics

-Deploy model as a simple prediction API